niyisurvey/pt-template-aggregator/README.md

 3. Implement more resilient fetching and parsing logic.
 4. Offer clearer logging and diagnostics via Cloudflare Worker logs and response headers.

 I needed a reliable way to manage a large and diverse set of Portainer templates for my self-hosting setup.
+The original sources often weren't updated.

 ## 🛠️ How It Works